 7.12.18 Since the trail will not generally cross shingle areas, disturbance is only likely to occur where people use it as spreading room, for example where secondary routes develop from the trail to the foreshore and along it.
-The trail may alleviate pressure that is occurring elsewhere by concentrating most use on a route that is more resilient, but trail alignment alone is unlikely to be sufficient to prevent disturbance to areas of beach used by species which are subject to special protection.
+The trail may alleviate pressures arising from existing routes, by providing a safer and more convenient route around the coast which people will generally prefer, but trail alignment alone is unlikely to be sufficient to prevent disturbance to areas of beach used by species which are subject to special protection.

-- 7.12.19 On shingle where birds nest or roost, signs may be used at places where people arrive at the beach asking them to keep away from the birds and to keep dogs under effective control.
+7.12.19 On shingle where birds nest or roost, signs may be used at places where people arrive

+- at the beach asking them to keep away from the birds and to keep dogs under effective control.
 Temporary guide fencing can be used to help people to avoid concentrations of nesting birds, but is not by itself an effective means to prevent disturbance by dogs. - 7.12.20 People are more likely to respond to signs in combination with other communication techniques, for example a representative who can visit sensitive sites, talk to local walkers and explain the conservation objectives.